goakiller900/factorio-miniloader-redux/README.md

 Miniloaders can have different modes:

-- _Normal mode_ (which is the default)
-  - supports sideloading from/to a belt
-  - In Space Age, supports spoilage priority
-  - degrades with belts above 240 items/sec (The fastest "official" in-game belts are Space Age Turbo Belts, which move at 60 items/sec)
-- _Speed mode_
-  - can interact only with entities that are a container or container-like (e.g. cargo wagons or assembly machines)
-  - supports speeds up to 480 items/sec
-- _Lane filter mode_
-  - only available in Speed Mode
-  - has a single filter for each lane, one for the left lane and one for the right lane

-- All modes
+## Features

 - 1x1 compact size
 - Extended UI
 - can be moved with [Even Pickier Dollies](https://mods.factorio.com/mod/even-pickier-dollies)
 - flips through belt directions and orientation when rotating
 - supports Fast replacement, Blueprinting, Copy&Paste, Cloning
 - supports undo/redo for configuration changes
 - supports parameterized blueprints
 - supports migrating 1.1 games from the "old" Miniloaders to Miniloader (Redux) with a startup setting
 - when stacking is available (Space Age), stacking is supported by "Vanilla", Fast and Turbo loaders

 There are three tiers in the base game ("Vanilla", Fast and Express) and four when playing Space Age (adds Turbo mode) which match the belt speeds.

 A simple "chute" loader is available early in the game (enable in Startup settings).
 The chute loader only supports normal mode and has no GUI.

+## Operation Modes

+### _Normal mode_ (which is the default)

+- supports sideloading from/to a belt
+- In Space Age, supports spoilage priority
+- degrades with belts above 240 items/sec (The fastest "official" in-game belts are Space Age Turbo Belts, which move at 60 items/sec)

+### _Speed mode_
+- can only interact with entities that are a container or container-like (e.g. cargo wagons or assembly machines)
+- supports speeds up to 480 items/sec

+### _Lane filter mode_
+- only available in Speed Mode
+- has a single filter for each lane, one for the left lane and one for the right lane

 ![All supported Loader types](https://raw.githubusercontent.com/hgschmie/factorio-miniloader-redux/refs/heads/main/portal/all-belts.gif)
 ![All supported Stacking Loader types](https://raw.githubusercontent.com/hgschmie/factorio-miniloader-redux/refs/heads/main/portal/all-belts-stacked.gif)